Hidden East Anglia:

 Bloods Dale

-Between the A1067 and the 'B' road from Drayton to Hellesdon, the land slopes down towards the river Wensum for a short distance, and here, not far from Drayton Lodge, is an area known as Bloods Dale (TG185130 area).
-There are now no obvious earthworks here, but the Danes are said to have fought the Saxons on these slopes.
-The names of those who fell are buried here with the urns containing the ashes of the slain, some of which are said to have been unearthed in a nearby meadow.
+Between the A1067 and the 'B' road from Drayton to Hellesdon, the land slopes down towards the river Wensum for a short distance, and here, not far from Drayton Lodge, is an area known as Blood Dale or Bloods Dale (TG185130 area).
+There are now no obvious earthworks except the banks of a hollow way here, but the Danes are said to have fought the Saxons on these slopes.
+An early Saxon cremation cemetery was unearthed here in the mid 19th century, while a little further west (at about TG177135) thirteen skeletons of unknown date were found during construction of the railway.
+(See also Ghost Hill, Taverham).